-- Assignment to this program is voluntary.

-- Each school principal will notify the staff of the program dates by April 26, 2011. - Each employee having an interest in working in the program will submit his/her name to the school principal by May 10, 2011. - Tentative job openings will be announced by the last student day. - The district's Curriculum and Instructional Services (CIS) department will provide notices relative to the Pasco Environmental Adventure Camp Experience (PEACE) program and the Technology (TECH) program on or about May 11, 2011. - Each employee having an interest in working in the PEACE and/or TECH programs will contact the CIS department by May 19, 2011. - When it is judged that professional qualifications and ability are substantially equal among applicants for the program to be offered, district seniority shall prevail. - When filling positions, employees within the bargaining unit shall be given priority over other applicants. - The previous procedure to select transportation employees for the summer school assignment will continue to be used.
+- Assignment to this program is voluntary. - Each school principal will notify the staff of the program dates by May 4, 2012. - Each employee having an interest in working in the program will submit his/her name to the school principal by May 11, 2012. - Tentative job openings will be announced by the last student day. - The district's Curriculum and Instructional Services (CIS) department will provide notices relative to the Pasco Environmental Adventure Camp Experience (PEACE) program on or about May 17, 2012. - Each employee having an interest in working in the PEACE will contact the CIS department by May 21, 2012. - When it is judged that professional qualifications and ability are substantially equal among applicants for the program to be offered, district seniority shall prevail. - When filling positions, employees within the bargaining unit shall be given priority over other applicants. - The previous procedure to select transportation employees for the summer school assignment will continue to be used, with the following exception.
+Bus Drivers and Transportation Assistants who select a route and resign or work less than half of the days of the selected route in ESY for the summer of 2012 will be placed at the bottom of the selection list for ESY for the summer of 2013 unless the reason for resigning or working less than half of the days is for one of the following reasons and is supported by appropriate documentation as determined by Transportation Department administration: a health concern that prohibits the employee from working or a health concern of an immediate family member of the employee and the employee is needed to care for the family member, family emergency, or jury duty.